Neutrinophilic DM annihilation in a model with $U(1)_{L_\mu-L_\tau} \times U(1)_{H}$ gauge symmetry: Model setup and phenomenological formulas

 Firstly we review the mechanisms to explain B decay anomalies by $Z'$ boson from local $U(1)_{L_\mu - L_\tau}$.
 The anomalies can be explained if we have a quark flavor violating interaction $Z'_\mu \bar b \gamma^\mu P_L s$ and $Z'$-muon interaction $Z'_\nu \bar \mu \gamma^\nu \mu$.
 These interactions induce an effective interaction

 where the $C_9$ is a corresponding Wilson coefficient, $G_F$ is the Fermi constant, $V_{tb}$ and $V_{ts}$ are elements of CKM matrix, and $\alpha$ is the fine structure constant.
-To induce $Z'_\mu \bar b \gamma^\mu P_L s$, we need new fields since the $Z'$ boson from $U(1)_{L_\mu - L_\tau}$ do not interact with quarks.
+To induce $Z'_\mu \bar b \gamma^\mu P_L s$, we need new fields since the $Z'$ boson from $U(1)_{L_\mu - L_\tau}$ does not interact with quarks.
 Possible ways to induce such a flavor violating interaction can be achieved as follows. \begin{enumerate} \item $Z'_\mu \bar b \gamma^\mu P_L s$ interaction is induced via mixing between $U(1)_{L_\mu - L_\tau}$ charged vector-like quark $Q_V$ and the SM ones~\cite{Altmannshofer:2014cfa}.
 We also need a new scalar field $\phi$ with $U(1)_{L_\mu - L_\tau}$ charge to connect a vector-like quark and SM ones after developing its VEV.
 An example of diagram inducing the interaction by mixing effect is shown in Fig.~\ref{fig:diagram}(a). \item The interaction is induced at one-loop level by introducing a vector-like quark $Q_V$ and new scalar field $\eta$ that are charged under $U(1)_{L_\mu - L_\tau}$~\cite{Ko:2017yrd,Chen:2017usq}.
 An example of diagram inducing the interaction by radiative correction is shown in Fig.~\ref{fig:diagram}(b).
-Interestingly, a scalar field $\eta$ can be DM candidate. \end{enumerate} In both mechanisms, we introduce vector-like quark(s) and new scalar fields that are charged under a new $U(1)$ gauge group(s).
-In this paper, we do not discuss details of these mechanisms and we assume effective $X_{1(2) \mu} \bar b \gamma^\mu P_L s$ couplings induced by one of such mechanisms.
+Interestingly, a scalar field $\eta$ can be DM candidate. \end{enumerate} In fact, they can be obtained by the same field contents, a vector-like quark $Q_V$ and a scalar field ($\phi = \eta$) charged under a new $U(1)$ gauge group(s), where the difference is whether new scalar develops a VEV or not.
+In this paper, we do not discuss details and we just assume effective $X_{1(2) \mu} \bar b \gamma^\mu P_L s$ couplings induced by one of such mechanisms.

 In our analysis, we just write effectively induced interactions by

 where we consider couplings $g^L_{bs X_{1,2}}$ are free parameters.
 In mass basis of the gauge bosons $\{Z'^\mu_1, Z'^\mu_2 \}$, the interaction is rewritten by